srl-ethz/hydra-documentation/docs/source/tools/hemera.rst

    :align: left

-| Perpare the "Hemera_Parking_spot", one M3x5 caphead screw, two m3 locking nuts, the parking bracket, two pins, the small magnet, and two M3x16 screws (The last four items are included in the "blank toolplate and dock" kit from E3D).
+| Prepare the "Hemera_Parking_spot", one M3x5 caphead screw, two m3 locking nuts, the parking bracket, two pins, the small magnet, and two M3x16 screws (The last four items are included in the "blank toolplate and dock" kit from E3D).

 |